nicklockwood/iVersion/README.md

 Delegate methods
 ---------------

-The iVersionDelegate protocol provides the following methods that can be used intercept iVersion events and override the default behaviour.
+The iVersionDelegate protocol provides the following methods that can be used to intercept iVersion events and override the default behaviour.
 All methods are optional.

 	- (BOOL)iVersionShouldCheckForNewVersion;